Gemstone irradiation

-Gemstone irradiation is a process in which a gemstone is artificially irradiated in order to enhance its optical properties.
-High levels of ionizing radiation can change the atomic structure of the gemstone's crystal lattice, which in turn alters the optical properties within it.
-As a result, the gemstone's color may be significantly altered or the visibility of its inclusions may be lessened.
+Gemstone irradiation is a process in which a gemstone is intentionally exposed to large amounts of ionizing radiation in order to enhance its optical properties.
+Large amounts of ionizing radiation can rearrange the gemstone's crystal structure, altering its optical properties.
+This can significantly alter the gemstone's color or lessen the visibility of its inclusions.

-The process, widely practiced in jewelry industry, is done in either a nuclear reactor for neutron bombardment, a particle accelerator for electron bombardment, or a gamma ray facility using the radioactive isotope cobalt-60.
-The irradiation treatment has enabled the creation of gemstone colors that do not exist or are extremely rare in nature.
-However, the process, particularly when done in a nuclear reactor, can make gemstones radioactive and its health risks related to the residual radioactivity have led to government regulations in many countries.
+The process, widely practiced in jewelry industry, is done in either a particle accelerator for electron bombardment, a gamma ray facility using the radioactive isotope cobalt-60, or a nuclear reactor for neutron bombardment.
+Irradiation treatment has enabled the creation of gemstone colors that do not exist or are extremely rare in nature.
+However, the process, particularly when done in a nuclear reactor, can make the gemstones radioactive.
+Health risks related to the residual radioactivity in the irradiated gemstones have led to government regulations in many countries.